ccontrols/component-controls/integrations/storybook/README.md

 Smart Controls use a story component's properties table type information to generate automatically controls for the story.

-By default, Addon Controls enables the smart-controls option for your storybook  site, but there are 2 basic requirements for a story to use smart controls:
+There are 2 requirements for a story to use smart controls:
 1\.
-The story needs to have a component assigned, and this component needs to have a valid properties table (it can be typescript, or prop-types or any other format supported by Storybook).
+The story needs to have a component assigned, and this component needs to have a valid properties table (it can be typescript, or prop-types or any other format supported by component-controls props-info extensions).
 2\.
 The story needs to accept "some" parameters / internally detected within the source loaders / enabling the story to use the passed control values.

 A screenshot of smart controls in action.